 At the same time, I can’t really feel hostility towards loli lovers.
 While I find sexualizing characters this young in anime & manga to be deplorable, I can’t earnestly equate it to literal pedophilia.
 I have heard the defense that nobody is hurt in the process of providing loli content and its availability may actually deter potential pedophiles from hurting real people.
 While I don’t have the statistics and information to argue about the latter point, I will agree that loli hentai/fanservice is at least victimless in the immediate sense.
 Those who enjoy it may be in some need of help—it’s still kinda weird to be into this stuff my dudes—but I wouldn’t label them a threat to society.

 In fact, in their defense I am willing to admit that anime is just weird in general.
-Many an ecchi romcom has been set in high schools and we tend to just kinda accept that because anime is wacky and different, and we’ve already been accepting it for literally dozens of years.
+Many an ecchi romcom has been set in high schools.
+We tend to just kinda accept that because anime is wacky and different, and we’ve already been accepting it for literally dozens of years.
 Nobody cries pedophilia when Is This a Zombie? has a student stripped to her underpants, even if by Western standards she’d be a minor.
 When somebody outside of the community jokes about anime being all “school girls and tentacles”, that’s actually an incredibly good sign.
 It means that they accept the mixture of teenagers and tentacles as being “kinda weird” as opposed to “illegally weird”.

 Actually, we should strive to have better conversations about sex in anime, in general.
 For example, the typical “she’s actually a 500-year-old vampire/dragon/Goddess/plot MacGuffin” excuse is partly parody, but it is also still used legitimately.
 Whenever some murmurs flare up about politicians wanting to take a look at sexual content in anime, we collectively shoot into a panic and start throwing around weak excuses like that.